rollup/rollup/docs/01-command-line-reference.md

 };
 ```

 Typically, it is called `rollup.config.js` or `rollup.config.mjs` and sits in the root directory of your project.
 If you use the `.mjs` extension or have `type: "module"` in your `package.json` file, Rollup will directly use Node to import it, which is now the recommended way to define Rollup configurations.
+Note that there are some [caveats when using native Node ES modules](guide/en/#caveats-when-using-native-node-es-modules);

 Otherwise, Rollup will transpile and bundle this file and its relative dependencies to CommonJS before requiring it to ensure compatibility with legacy code bases that use ES module syntax without properly respecting [Node ESM semantics](https://nodejs.org/docs/latest-v14.x/api/packages.html#packages_determining_module_system).

-If you want to write your config as a CommonJS module using `require` and `module.exports`, you should change the file extension to `.cjs`, which will prevent Rollup from trying to transpile the CommonJS file.
+If you want to write your configuration as a CommonJS module using `require` and `module.exports`, you should change the file extension to `.cjs`, which will prevent Rollup from trying to transpile the CommonJS file.

 You can also use other languages for your configuration files like TypeScript.
 To do that, install a corresponding Rollup plugin like `@rollup/plugin-typescript` and use the [`--configPlugin`](guide/en/#--configplugin-plugin) option: